FIRST MIDTERM: PRELIMINARY STUDY GUIDE

 BOSSUET, HOBBES, (LEVIATHAN), STATE OF NATURE, LOCKE, NATURAL RIGHTS

-BACON, DESCARTES, COGITO ERGO SUM, DISCOURSE ON METHOD, MEDITATIONS, PASCAL, PENSEES, PASCAL'S WAGER
+BACON, IDOLS OF THE TRIBE, IDOLS OF THE THEATER, DESCARTES, COGITO ERGO SUM, DISCOURSE ON METHOD, MEDITATIONS

-CARAVAGGIO, MONTEVERDI, RUBENS, CORELLI, BERNINI, REMBRANDT, (BACH), (HANDEL)
+CARRAVAGIO, MONTEVERDI, RUBENS, CORELLI, BERNINI, REMBRANDT, (BACH), (HANDEL)

-ESSAYS:
+POTENTIAL ESSAYS:

-3. During the 16th and 17th centuries, France was troubled by the same kinds of problems as the rest of Europe--political, economic, and social tensions made worse by religious division.
+3. During the 16th and 17th centuries, France was troubled by the same kinds of problems as the rest of Europe-political, economic, and social tensions made worse by religious division.
 Even competent rulers and officials had a great deal of difficulty trying to govern the country.
-Comment.
+Comment

-4. During the 16th and 17th centuries, England was troubled by the same kinds of problems as the rest of Europe--political, economic, and social tensions made worse by religious division.
+4. During the 16th and 17th centuries, England was troubled by the same kinds of problems as the rest of Europe-political, economic, and social tensions made worse by religious division.
 Even competent rulers and officials had a great deal of difficulty trying to govern the country.
-Comment.
+Comment

-7. The great Baroque artists did an excellent job helping people find order and assurance amid the chaos of the 17th century.
+8. The great Baroque artists did an excellent job helping people find order and assurance amid the chaos of the 17th century.
 Comment.